Vicchang/RayarkTutorial/PresentationWeek2.md

   * Variable Capture
   > A variable capture is a mechanism that when a closure happens, the local variable would be captured into the closure.

-  Due to closure, the local variable is captured to closure and the life cycle of it is extended.
+  The local variable is captured to closure and the life cycle of it is extended.
 In this case, the local variable should be used carfully.
 Here is example of misusing.
   ```C#
   void Foo()
   {